ChaseSA/Roobet-Player/README.md

 # Roobet-Player
-Automatically gambles using accounts created with free balance from promo codes
+Automatically gambles using accounts created with free balance from promo codes.
+Stops after winning the minimum amount to withdraw and saves the login information to a file

 # Requirements
 - Python 3